Aliases for ITM2B Gene

 GeneCards Summary for ITM2B Gene

 ITM2B (Integral Membrane Protein 2B) is a Protein Coding gene.
-Diseases associated with ITM2B include retinal dystrophy with inner retinal dysfunction and ganglion cell abnormalities and dementia, familial british.
-Among its related pathways are Transport to the Golgi and subsequent modification and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include beta-amyloid binding.
+Diseases associated with ITM2B include Retinal Dystrophy With Inner Retinal Dysfunction And Ganglion Cell Abnormalities and Cerebral Amyloid Angiopathy, Itm2b-Related, 1.
+Among its related pathways are Metabolism of proteins and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include amyloid-beta binding.
 An important paralog of this gene is ITM2C.

-Plays a regulatory role in the processing of the beta-amyloid A4 precursor protein (APP) and acts as an inhibitor of the beta-amyloid peptide aggregation and fibrils deposition.
+Plays a regulatory role in the processing of the amyloid-beta A4 precursor protein (APP) and acts as an inhibitor of the amyloid-beta peptide aggregation and fibrils deposition.
 Plays a role in the induction of neurite outgrowth.
 Functions as a protease inhibitor by blocking access of secretases to APP cleavage sites.

-Mature BRI2 (mBRI2) functions as a modulator of the beta-amyloid A4 precursor protein (APP) processing leading to a strong reduction in the secretion of secretase-processed beta-amyloid protein 40 and beta-amyloid protein 42.
+Mature BRI2 (mBRI2) functions as a modulator of the amyloid-beta A4 precursor protein (APP) processing leading to a strong reduction in the secretion of secretase-processed amyloid-beta protein 40 and amyloid-beta protein 42.

-Bri23 peptide prevents aggregation of APP beta-amyloid protein 42 peptide into toxic oligomers.
+Bri23 peptide prevents aggregation of APP amyloid-beta protein 42 into toxic oligomers.